Abdelrhman20khaled/Wilkinson-Power-Divider-Design-/README.md

 - **Status**: Work in progress

 ## Schematic
-The RP2040 custom board schematic covers all necessary connections, including power supply, GPIO pins, and communication interfaces like I2C, SPI, and UART.
+The Wilkinson Power Divider schematic includes all essential components for power splitting and port isolation, such as inductors, capacitors, and resistors.
+The design ensures matched impedance at the input and output ports, while maintaining good isolation between the output ports.
+This schematic is intended for microstrip implementation and is optimized for use with a 50-ohm system.

 <img src="Schematic 1.png" width="500"/>